Sai711821/task11_course_generator/README.md

 Install Dependencies: pip install openai

+API KEY : replace the api key with yours as open ai disables the api key after deploying the app to github

 Features

 Course Chapter Generation: Automatically generates a structured table of contents for courses based on user-provided input.